dumindukm/WorkshopCRM/README.md

 # WorkshopCRM
-This repo is for practice system design and design paterns.
+This repo is for practice system design and design patterns.